markdonaho/garden-design/FLUTTER_GARDEN_APP_PLAN.md

 # 🌱 Flutter Garden Planner App - Project Plan

+Note: Planning is now consolidated into `README.md` (overall plan and TODOs) and `SESSION_IMPLEMENTATION_GUIDE.md` (step-by-step).
+This document remains for historical reference.
+Please refer to the two consolidated files for the latest source of truth.
 **Objective:** Build a practical, user-friendly garden management app for parents
 **Technology:** Flutter Web with Provider state management
 **Target Users:** Gardeners who want simple, effective garden tracking